taojy123/KeymouseGo/readme/README.English.md

 ----------------------

-# Contributors:
+# Contributors

-If you are a developer and interested in this project, you are welcomed to participating.
+If you are a developer and interested in this project, you are welcomed to participating by opening pull request.

-Thanks to contributor：
+Thanks to contributor:

 <a href="https://github.com/Monomux"><img src="https://avatars.githubusercontent.com/u/70839036?s=80&v=4" height="80"></a>

-Monomux

 ----------------------